Share this Article

 Two Factors to Increase Recurring Payments

-There are two major factors that drive the recurring payment stream in your office.
+There are two major factors that drive the recurring payment stream in your office: the monthly payment amount and length of a payment schedule.
 You should be doing everything possible to maximize both factors.

 Increase Monthly Payment Amounts

-- First, get some data on your recurring payments, so you know where you currently stand.
+- Review the data on your recurring payments, so you know where you currently stand.
 Pull a report of all the successful recurring payments over the last 30-90 days.
-(If you are a PDCflow client and want information on how to pull this report, see our PDCflow Help Center)

-- Calculate your average payment amount on your Recurring Schedules? _____A______
+- Calculate your average payment amount on your recurring schedules.

-But why is that wrong you ask?
-Because when your staff negotiates for a payment arrangement using even numbers they leave easy money on the table.
+Because when your staff negotiates for a payment arrangement using even numbers, they leave easy money on the table.

-Have your collection agents try this, tell the consumer “I can offer you a payment arrangement, but I can only extend the account out for 6 months, since that is the longest this client will allow on interest free payments to liquidate the debt.
+“I can offer you a payment arrangement, but I can only extend the account out for 6 months, since that is the longest this client will allow on interest free payments to liquidate the debt.
 That will equal a little more than the $100 a month you requested, but not by much.
-It will equal 6 payments of only $116.36, when can you have the first payment?”
+It will equal 6 payments of only $116.36.
+When can you have the first payment?”